 I think challenges exist to be overcome just as every mountain is meant to be climbed by someone.

-Master managing the challenges; you can do it by the power of the Holy Spirit!
+Master managing the challenges; you can do it with the power of the Holy Spirit!

 What do you think?
 I’d love to hear below.

 If you’re a pastor’s wife, check out my other blog below: